pantos-io/research-ethash/README.md

 block header without nonce and mix, the nonce, difficulty, and some elements of the Directed Acyclic Graph (DAG) used for mining.
 To check that elements come from the correct DAG (for every epoch (30,000 blocks) a new DAG is used), the contract has to be initialized with so-called epoch data.
 This can be done by using the function _setEpochData_.
-In case the contract is intended to be used in production systems, it should be initialized in advance with an sufficient amount of epoch data (e.g., epoch data for the next 5 years).
+In case the contract is intended to be used in production, it should be initialized in advance with an sufficient amount of epoch data (e.g., epoch data for the next 5 years).
 Since the data of each epoch can be easily recomputed, everyone can verify the correctness of the data used for the contract initialization.
 Thus, no trust in the party initializing the contract is needed.